Pittsburgh Harassment and Stalking Attorneys

 While stalking can be a form of harassment, it’s important to understand the differences between the two so you can be clear on the reasons why one may be used over the other.
 Under the same Pennsylvania law statutes, stalking is defined as repeatedly engaging in a course of action toward another person, which can include following them in public with the intention of causing fear or bodily harm.
 Any other behavior that is designed to cause the same negative feelings in the individual who is stalked can also qualify under these laws.
 The location of the crime can either be defined as the place where the communications took place or where they were received by the victim.
 Because of the complexities of these cases, one jurisdiction can use information from another to prove a case and convict an individual of stalking.

 No one deserves to be made to feel unsafe by someone around them.
-If you’re charged with harassment or stalking, it’s important to take these charges seriously and get the help of our experienced attorneys to provide the guidance you need.
-Our professionals will look at your case and help you determine the best way to approach the case for the best results.
+If you’re charged with harassment or stalking, it’s important to take these charges seriously and get the help of our experienced harassment attorneys in Pittsburgh to provide the guidance you need.
+Our professional harassment attorneys will look at your case and help you determine the best way to approach the case for the best results.
 Contact us today with your questions.
 We provide free legal consultations.